Tips For Parents

 - Go to washroom and put on base layers and snow pants.

-- Place items needed on hill (hats, mitts, goggles, new tubes, etc.) securely in your pocket or sleeve of your coat and store all unneeded personal belongings on shelves, hooks or in a coin locker in the main lodge.
+- Place items needed on hill (hats, mitts, goggles, neck warmers, etc.) securely in your pocket and store all unneeded personal belongings on shelves, hooks or in a coin locker in the main lodge.

-- Proceed to the rental shop, jacket in hand or unzipped.
+- Proceed to the rental shop, jacket unzipped.

 - Proceed through the rental shop where you will receive your skis/board and helmet.

-Helmets are recommended for skiing and snowboarding and are included in your rental price.
-Some schools require all students to wear a helmet.
+Helmets are required for skiing and snowboarding and are included in your rental price.
 It is important to wear a properly fitted, ski/snowboard specific helmet.
 Helmets should fit snuggly and not obstruct vision.
 Helmets can be worn with or without a light head covering underneath such as a balaclava.